If your company uses Google Workspace – that is, applications like Google Drive, Google Docs and Google Sheets – you need to have cloud DLP in place.

 You should look for a solution that leverages APIs providing security and monitoring.
 This means they can secure both managed and unmanaged traffic, ensuring no security gaps.

 To that end, there is some overlap between cloud DLP and CASBs.
-Cloud DLP is essentially the most advanced form of CASB – we like to call it CASB 2.0 or even Data Exposure Prevention DEP.
+Cloud DLP is essentially the most advanced form of CASB – we like to call it CASB 2.0 or even Data Loss Prevention DLP.

 Older CASBs don’t give you the same visibility as cloud DLP or a CASB 2.0.
 We’ve discussed this in more detail here.